+- Degree:

-- AS Occupational Safety and Health
+- o AS Occupational Safety and Health

 - Certificate of Achievement:

-Occupational Safety and U.

-- Occupational Safety and Health
+- Occupational Safety and Health\

 The safety and health worker may specialize in fire and property, chemical and radiological safety, emergency response, general workplace safety, transportation, construction, systems or product design.
 The Associate in Science degree and the Certificate of Completion in Occupational Safety and Health are designed for direct job entry and/or career enhancement.
 Continuing Education Units for Registered Nurses and Licensed Vocational Nurses may be awarded for certain coursework upon application.
 Completion of the degree or the certificate may be used to provide work experience credit toward OHST (Occupational Health and Safety Technician) certification requirements.
-Completion of the degree may be used to provide work experience credit toward OHST (Occupational Health and Safety Technician) certification requirements.
+Completion of the degree may be used to provide work experience credit toward CSP (Certified Safety Professional) certification requirements.
 Students interested in work experience credit toward OHST or CSP certification or in C.E.Units for RNs and LVNs should consult their instructor.